Forecast issued at 4:30 am EST on Wednesday 26 April 2017.

 A weak high pressure system in the Tasman Sea will drift slowly eastwards today and tomorrow, with the ridge along eastern Queensland weakening as a result.
 A moist and unstable airmass will remain over the far north of Cape York Peninsula and over Torres Strait for the next few days.
 An upper trough and associated surface trough over southern Queensland will shift north and east across southern districts today.
 A new high over the Great Australian Bight will then extend a firm ridge and a cool, dry air mass into much of the state on Thursday and Friday in the wake of the surface trough.

-Forecast for the rest of Saturday
+Forecast for the rest of Wednesday

-The next routine forecast will be issued at 4:45 am EST Sunday.
+The next routine forecast will be issued at 4:30 pm EST Wednesday.